KCFF Doc Factory

 7) Walk the red carpet and screen their final projects at KCFF26!

-3) The applicant must be willing to attend the 8 in-person essential training classes between April and May 2025.
-Dates TBD in conjunction with accepted applicants
+3) The applicant must be willing to attend the 8 in-person essential training classes between May and June 2025.
+Dates TBD in conjunction with accepted applicants.